cslev/doh_docker/README.md

 cd doh_docker
 sudo docker build -t cslev/doh_docker:latest -f Dockerfile  .
 ```
 In the last command `-t` specifies the tag (default `latest`) used for our image!
-Feel free to use another tag, but to be sync with a possible update at DockerHub, we do not recommend to change any part of this command.
+Feel free to use another tag, but to be sync with a possible future update might be coming from DockerHub later, we do not recommend to change any part of this command.

 ##  <a name="download"></a> Install from DockerHub
 Ain't nobody got time for that!
-You can simply get the very same image from DockerHub as it is connected to this repository and automatically rebuilt once a change has been made to this source.
+You can simply get exactly the same image from DockerHub as it is connected to this repository and automatically rebuilt once a change has been made here.
 ```
 sudo docker pull cslev/doh_docker
 ```